01181611/fetch_health_check/README.md

 6. Run the script with the path to the configuration file as an argument: python health_check.py config.yaml
 ## Monitor the Output
-7.The program logs cumulative availability percentages for each domain every 15 seconds.
-Example: fetch.com has 33% availability percentage www.fetchrewards.com has 100% availability percentage fetch.com has 67% availability percentage www.fetchrewards.com has 50% availability percentage
+7. The program logs cumulative availability percentages for each domain every 15 seconds.
+    Example:fetch.com has 33% availability percentage
+            www.fetchrewards.com has 100% availability percentage
+            fetch.com has 67% availability percentage
+            www.fetchrewards.com has 50% availability percentage
 ## Stop the program
    CTRL+C